bahaako/02456---project-11/README.md

 This repository contain the code used in 02456 - Deep learning.
 Project 11.

-The zip files test_frame.zip and test.zip should be extracted before running the notebook.
+The zip files test_frame.zip and test.zip in the data folder should be extracted before running the notebook.

 The files single_layer_net.h5 and multiple_layer_net.h5 contain the trained models described in the paper.
 These are used to test the classification accuracy, generate confusion matrix and predict ball location on frames.